+A Revenue 'Trigger' Would Shoot Down Tax Cuts If Economy Doesn't Grow As Expected

-Congress Considers A Tax Revenue 'Trigger' To Shoot Down Budget Deficits
+A Revenue 'Trigger' Would Shoot Down Tax Cuts If Economy Doesn't Grow As Expected

-Republicans lawmakers are considering a federal budget "trigger" that would raise taxes if proposed tax cuts don't deliver the economic growth they've promised.
+Republicans lawmakers are considering a federal budget "trigger" that would raise taxes if proposed tax cuts don't deliver the economic growth they have promised.

-But the proposal is generating a lot of pushback from critics, especially from conservatives.
+But the proposal is generating a lot of pushback from critics, especially conservatives.

 The so-called trigger mechanism would be a legislative provision to rescind corporate tax cuts by as much as $350 billion if revenue targets are not met, Bloomberg News reports.